-NFL Analysis: Positional Spend & the Impact on Team Performance
+NFL Analysis: Spend by Position and the Impact on Team Performance

 As the 2018-2019 National Football League season comes to a conclusion tonight in Atlanta, all 32 teams will be gearing up for the offseason.
 But how should they allocate their money for next season and beyond?
 This is a fundamental question that each team's decision-makers must toggle with.

 The objective of this analysis is to examine positional spending and win percentage across all 32 teams in the NFL from 2013-2018.
 While I would have liked to scrape and analyze more years of data, complete historical NFL salary cap data is difficult to obtain.

 The NFL Salary cap is broken into many sub-components.
 For the purpose of this analysis, I included all team spend with the exception of “Dead Cap”.
 Since I wanted to measure the impact of actively contributing players (and “Dead Cap” is dollars spent on players who are no longer on the roster), I felt it was best to exclude these figures in my study.

 In order to compile the data for analysis, I used Scrapy to extract the relevant data from both Spotrac.com/NFL for Salary Cap data and pro-football-reference.com for Win/Loss data.